d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   when either `pulsar-mode' (buffer-local) or `pulsar-global-mode' is enabled.

+  #+vindex; pulsar-resolve-pulse-function-aliases By default, Pulsar
+  does not try behave the same way for a function’s aliases.
+If those are not added explicitly to the `pulsar-pulse-functions', they will not have a pulse effect.
+However, the user option `pulsar-resolve-pulse-function-aliases' can be set to a non-nil value to change this behaviour, meaning that Pulsar will cover a function’s aliases even if those are not explicitly added to the `pulsar-pulse-functions'.

   The overall duration of the highlight is determined by a combination of `pulsar-delay' and `pulsar-iterations'.
 The latter determines the number of blinks in a pulse, while the former sets their delay in